jostylr/role-dnd-hybrid/src/fudge.md

 In addition to outright failure, there should also be some exhaustion that sets in, based on the flavor and possibly the particulars of the spell scast.
 Roughly, if a spell roll leads to exactly the require level or to one level above success, then it adds a "scratch" equivalence to the attribute in question.
 3 scratches, then 2 hurts (-1) at hurt stage to doing stuff with the attribute, then very hurt (-2), then nearly depleted (-3).
 After that, casting can't be done.
 One can regain by resting for five minutes per thing to recover.

-Failure to cast leads to: 1  level of failure is just a scratch and spell fizzles; 2 levels of fail is 2 scratches and spell backfires in a minor, but annoying fashion; 3 levels of failure is 3 scratches and spell has a significant backfire damage component to it; 4 levels of failure and the spell epically backfires, leading to dire issues and the spell caster is depleted, possibly unconscious.
+Failure to cast leads to: 1  level of failure results in 2 scratches and spell fizzles; 2 levels of fail is a hurt and spell backfires in a minor, but annoying fashion; 3 levels of failure is very hurt and spell has a significant backfire damage component to it; 4 levels of failure and the spell epically backfires, leading to dire issues and the spell caster is nearly depleted, caster must rest.

 ### Combat